KhushiSingla-tech/spotifyJava/README.md

 1. download the file.
 2. import in eclipse.
 3. run it.
+4. import sql file in server.
-4. check with any rest client.
+5. check with any rest client.